nielsberglund/nielsblogsource/content/posts/2020-12-29-bring-your-own-r--python-runtimes-to-sql-server-extensibility-framework.md

 When Java became a supported language in SQL Server 2019, Microsoft mentioned that communication between *ExternalHost* and the language extension should be based on an API, regardless of the external language.
 The API is the [Extensibility Framework API for SQL Server][9].
 Having an API ensures simplicity and ease of use for the extension developer.

+**Start edit: edited when Java was open-sourced**

 From the paragraph above, one can assume that Microsoft would like to see 3rd party development of language extensions.
-That assumption turned out to be accurate as, mentioned above, Microsoft open-sourced the [Java language extension][3], together with the [include files for the extension API][4], in September 2020!
+That assumption turned out to be accurate as, Microsoft open-sourced the [Java language extension][3], together with the [include files for the extension API][4], in ~~September~~ March 2020!
 This means that anyone interested can now create a language extension for their own favorite language!

-However, open sourcing the Java extension was not the only thing Microsoft did.
-They also created and open-sourced language extensions for R and Python!
+~~However, open sourcing the Java extension was not the only thing Microsoft did.~~ Furthermore, in September 2020,  they also created and open-sourced language extensions for R and Python!

+**End Edit**

 > **NOTE:** Microsoft did not open-source the R and Python launcher dll's, but they developed new extensions which do not require the Microsoft implementation of the R and Python runtimes.